input-output-hk/jormungandr/doc/advanced/03_starting_genesis_praos_blockchain.md

 ## The initial certificates

 In the `initial_certs` field you will set the initial certificate.
-This is important to declare the stake pool and delegate stake to them.
-Otherwise no block will be ever created.
+It is important to declare the stake pool and delegate stake to them.
+Otherwise no block will ever be created.

 Remember that in this array the **order** matters: